z9fr/auth-api/README.md

 ```

-auth-token ( json token got from login ) should be in header
+auth-token ( JWT token got from login ) should be in header

 ```